Cut Your Spending by $400 a Month!

 Did you know if you cut your spending by $13 a day, you’ll save $400 a month and $4800 a year!
 Pay attention to the little expenses because they really do add up.
 This is currently the most popular article on The Budget Diet, and I’ve just updated it for 2014 thanks to all the helpful comments.
 If you’ve read it before, read it again…a little frugal living refresher won’t hurt.

-Consider this your frugal living menu with 98 ways to cut your spending.
+Consider this your frugal living menu with 98 ways to cut your spending by $400 a month.
 I’ve included lots of links to help you find more in depth information on many of these money saving tips, so just click on a link if there’s something you want to learn more about.
 After you finish reading this article (it’s a long one), here’s a much shorter

 printable Cut Your Spending Checklist.
 Simply put a check mark next to any money saving tips you’d like to try, and you’ll soon find your family saving at least $400 a month!
 Thanks to Kristy W. for helping everyone save paper and ink by putting together this short 4-page printable Cut Your Spending Checklist